Mathematical modeling of glioma invasion and therapy approaches via kinetic theory of active particles: Discussion

-In \cite{knobe2021} we commented about the feasibility of using such multiscale models to predict tumor spread and establish CTV and PTV margins for treatment planning.
+In Ref. ~\cite{knobe2021} we commented about the feasibility of using such multiscale models to predict tumor spread and establish CTV and PTV margins for treatment planning.
 Those observations still apply here - the main issue remains the relatively large number of parameters and therewith related uncertainties.
-However, the increasingly fast development of biomedical imaging, computing power, and technology for necessary cell biology experiments will provide a means to assess at least some of the missing quantitative information.
+Although a proper calibration of the many involved parameters is required to support the quantitative validity of the proposed setting, we used a real patient data set to show that this model is able to provide qualitatively reasonable results.
+Indeed, the qualitative behavior observed with the last numerical test appears to be in good agreement with what the medical doctors observe in reality.
+Moreover, the increasingly fast development of biomedical imaging, computing power, and technology for necessary cell biology experiments will provide a means to assess at least some of the missing quantitative information.
 On the other hand, such multiscale models seem to offer an adequate frame for studying the effects of various therapy ansatzes.
 In fact, chemo- and radiotherapy primarily act on the level of single cells and ultimately lead to the observed effects on the whole tumor and this mathematical approach allows us to account for dynamics on both levels in a reasonably detailed manner.
 Our numerical experiments also suggest that letting the clinical studies have a longer follow-up might provide useful information about the tumor behavior after ceasing the actual therapy.
 That would presumably lead to higher costs, but these might be justified by the achieved understanding.
 Mathematical models could help in identifying the adequate duration of such studies.
 Moreover, they have the potential to investigate a great variety of therapeutic scenarios (of which we showed here just a few examples) in an unprecedented complexity and accuracy - provided the necessary quantitative information becomes available.
 Intra- and interdisciplinary studies including such models are called upon to shed light on the intricate biological processes associated with tumor growth, expansion, and treatment response.